Layty/ssl/_includes/features.md

 + Example client and server code included
 + Clean, heavily commented code in portable C
 + User and developer documentation
++ SSH command line support*
++ CMS and PKCS#10 support*
++ FIPS140-2 certification using SafeZone FIPS cryptographic module integration (cert #2389)*
++ OpenSSL Crypto integration* providing high performance on certain platforms
++ OpenSSL APIs wrapper to ease transition from OpenSSL

+Please contact us about the features marked with an *